Maximize your next lighting upgrade with the right technology.

-Lighting accounts for about 20 percent of the total energy consumed in commercial buildings, making lighting a primary target for cost-saving upgrades.
-A number of factors can affect lighting choices, including the type of building, occupant traffic and occupancy schedules.
-Lighting types commonly used in commercial buildings include conventional fluorescents, high-intensity discharge (HID) lamps and newer, light-emitting diode (LED) technology.
+Lighting accounts for about 20 percent of total energy use in commercial buildings, making it a primary target in cost-saving upgrades.
+A number of factors can affect lighting choices, including the type of building, occupant traffic, and occupancy schedules.
+Understanding how different lighting technologies work, and how they compare, will help you select the right lighting for your application.

-Linear fluorescent lights commonly used in offices and other commercial and industrial facilities come in T12, T8 and T5 varieties.
+The linear fluorescent lights commonly used in offices and other commercial and industrial facilities come in T12, T8, and T5 varieties.
 The T stands for tubular while the number refers to the diameter of the lamp in eighths of an inch.
-For example, a T8 lamp has a diameter of one inch or 8/8 of an inch.
-Most tubular fluorescent lamps use bi-pin bases that attach to the fixture.
-T12 and T8 lamps use the same medium bi-pin base while T5 models are slightly shorter and have a miniature bi-pin base.
+For example, a T8 lamp has a diameter of 1 inch or 8/8 of an inch.
+T12 and T8 lamps can attach to the same fixture, while T5 models are slightly shorter.
 T8 and T5 lamps are more efficient because they are smaller in diameter and use electronic ballasts.
-Although standard T8 and T5 lamps have less light output than T12s, high-performance models are available.
+Although standard T8 and T5 lamps have less light output than T12s, high-performance models are also available.

 High-intensity discharge lamps

 High-intensity discharge (HID) lamps are typically used for outdoor lighting or high-ceiling indoor applications.
 They generally require a warm-up time of several minutes and a cool-down time before restriking.
-Three commonly used HID lamps are characterized by their light-producing elements, including mercury vapor, metal halide and high-pressure sodium.
+Commonly used HID lamps include metal halide and high-pressure sodium.

-- Metal Halide.
-Metal halide lamps include both metal halide (rare earth metal salts) and mercury gases.
-The addition of metal halide gases improves efficacy and color rendition.
+- Metal halide lamps include both metal halide (rare earth metal salts) and mercury gases.
+The addition of metal halide gases improves efficacy and color quality.

-- High-Pressure Sodium (HPS).
-HPS lamps use sodium as the main light-emitting element, along with a small amount of mercury.
+- High-pressure sodium (HPS) lamps use sodium as the main light-emitting element, along with a small amount of mercury.
 They generally have a yellow tint but can produce a warm, white light.
 They are widely used because of their long lifespan and high efficacy.

-LEDs are highly energy efficient and have a long life, up to 50,000 hours or more.
-Made from solid materials, they are very durable and resistant to breakage.
-LEDs are dimmable and can start instantly, making them applicable with lighting controls and daylighting strategies.
+Light-emitting diodes (LEDs) are highly energy efficient and have a long rated life—up to 50,000 hours or more.
+Made from solid materials, they are very durable and resistant to vibration.
+LEDs are dimmable, and can start instantly, making them applicable with lighting controls and daylighting strategies.

 As a new technology, LEDs typically cost more than conventional light sources and product standards and testing are still in development.
 The performance of LED products can vary widely.